vladikcomper/md-modules/utils/convsym/README.md

 ### `deb1` output parser

 This parser outputs debug symbols database in old DEB1 format.
-This is an outdated and limited formatm which is not supported by the current version of "The Advanced Error Handler and Debugger".
+This is an outdated and limited format which is not supported by the current version of "The Advanced Error Handler and Debugger".
 This parser only aims to retain compatibility with the Error Handler 1.0.

 **Options:**